-Wouldn’t it be wonderful to be able to measure the blue?
+Wouldn’t it be wonderful to be able to measure the color blue?

 During your travels or while you wanders taking some fresh air.